Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Syndicate Estate is a critical area for eco-tourism in Dominica.
 The Northern Forest Reserve encompasses the estate and is a protected area to preserve the island’s natural heritage.
 Visitors can enjoy birdwatching, hiking, and exploring the diverse flora and fauna.
 The estate is mainly known as a habitat for the Sisserou Parrot, Dominica’s national bird, and other endemic species.

 Historically, Syndicate Estate has been a central agricultural hub in Dominica.
 The estate primarily cultivates crops, including bananas and other tropical fruits.
-The region’s fertile soil and favourable climate contribute to the high productivity and quality of the produce grown here.
+The region’s fertile volcanic soil and favourable climate contribute to the high productivity and quality of the produce grown here.

 Key Features and Attractions